 There is much talk in our digital age of silent pianos, and here we mean acoustic instruments with the facility to operate also in a silent mode.
 The attractions of being able to play without others hearing, and of being able to store one’s performance on a digital platform, can be appreciated by us all.

 Generally, the pianos that we deal in are traditionally made.
 This means that the strings, hammers and soundboard have been manufactured to provide the pianist with a fine variety of acoustic textures.
-A silent system functions by engaging a hammer shank stopper rail which prevents the hammers from striking the strings.
+A silent system functions by preventing the hammers from striking the strings, making the acoustic properties of the piano redundant.
 Light sensors, which are located out of sight under the keys, send signals to a control box which recreates synthesised piano sounds that can be heard through headphones, a mobile phone or a PA system.

 The Schimmel Twintone system is fitted in the factory during manufacture and as such would normally result in a more reliable performance.
 For grand pianos, both Schimmel and Yamaha have patented mechanical modifications to the actions.
 This means that these two silent systems are the only ones that we know of that do not upset the escapement action.
 We show the two patented systems here: